Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Content/Tools and Integrations/Steam/UploadToSteam/README.md

 ## Packages

 - **Definition:**
   A package (SKU/license) is a collection of one or more applications and their depots that customers purchase or redeem via key activation.
-It maps directly to what content a user owns citeturn1search1.
+It maps directly to what content a user owns .
 - **Types:**
   - **Store + CD‑Key Package:** Default for selling in Steam store or via keys.
   - **Store‑Only / CD‑Key‑Only Packages:** Limit a package to store sales or key activation.
-  - **Beta/Dev Comp Packages:** Special packages that grant content to tester or developer accounts without purchase citeturn1search1.
+  - **Beta/Dev Comp Packages:** Special packages that grant content to tester or developer accounts without purchase .
 - **Relationship:**
-  When you define new depots or builds, you must add them to the appropriate package(s) to grant access to users (e.g., testers via Dev Comp, or buyers via Store package) citeturn1search4.
+  When you define new depots or builds, you must add them to the appropriate package(s) to grant access to users (e.g., testers via Dev Comp, or buyers via Store package).

 ---

 ## SteamPipe & SteamCMD

 - **SteamPipe:**
   The HTTP‑based content delivery system for Steam.
-Instead of Valve manually pushing updates, developers upload builds and depots via scripts, and SteamPipe handles distribution and caching citeturn2search1.
+Instead of Valve manually pushing updates, developers upload builds and depots via scripts, and SteamPipe handles distribution and caching .
 - **SteamCMD:**
   A command‑line version of the Steam client used to automate depot and build uploads.
-It reads your VDF scripts and pushes content to Steam’s servers citeturn2search2.
+It reads your VDF scripts and pushes content to Steam’s servers .

 ---

 With this understanding of depots, builds, branches, and packages—and by leveraging SteamPipe/SteamCMD—you can confidently structure and deliver your Unity game on the Steam platform.

-Below is a fleshed‑out `README.md` snippet covering **Uploading The Game** and **Updating The Game**, with extended details and placeholders for images.
-You’ll want to place actual screenshots (e.g. in an `assets/` or `docs/images/` folder) and update the paths accordingly.

 ---